ooni/ooni.org/content/install/ooniprobe.md

 * tor (>=0.2.5.1 to run all the tor related tests)

-**Step 2.** Install ooniprobe in a virtual environment through the following:
+**Step 2.** Install OONI Probe in a virtual environment through the following:

 ```
 git clone https://github.com/TheTorProject/ooni-probe